Cookie consent management tool by TermsFeed Experience Dog Sledding and Winter Camping, Norway | Nature Travels

 Heated "Gamme" tent provides a cosy refuge for nights in the wilderness.
 Photo: PIR.

-Depending on the itinerary, your own preference and the level of challenge appropriate for your tour, you will use the "Gamme" tents as your accommodation either for both expedition nights of the tour (often moving location for the second night but also with the option to have the tent as a base) or the tour may spend one of the nights in expedition tents, offering an extra level of challenge and the possibility to pitch camp in even more remote areas.
+Depending on the itinerary, your own preference and the level of challenge appropriate for your tour, you will use the "Gamme" tents as your accommodation either for all expedition nights of the tour (often moving location for tours with more than one expedition night, but also with the option to have the tent as a base) or the tour may spend one of the nights in expedition tents, offering an extra level of challenge and the possibility to pitch camp in even more remote areas.

 The terrain is awe-inspiring in its remoteness and scale - you tour will typically take you both through the forest and above the treeline, where the wilderness opens up before you to the horizon - and there'll be plenty of uphill and downhill sections to keep you on your toes!